klausbreyer/v01.io/content/pages/cv/index.md

 ### 2016 – 2018 [BuzzBird GmbH][4]: Founder and Chief Technology & Product Officer – Influencer Marketplace

-We started with the goal of making social media influencers bookable programmatically – like Google Ads.
-However, we underestimated how many sensitivities and non-deterministic requirements are imposed by both Supply and Demand.
-Now the developed software is mainly used internally to map the influencer process smoothly and fully digitized – an “Influencer Agency on Steroids.”
+With an innovative goal to make social media influencers programmatically bookable, akin to Google Ads, we developed sophisticated software.
+Primarily used internally, this "Influencer Agency on Steroids" digitalizes the influencer process.
+It includes a billing system, a matching algorithm, influencer inventory management, and promotes transparency by enabling creators to share their statistics.

 (venture-backed, 25 FTE)